olets/zsh-abbr-v5-docs/docs/usage/commands.md

 %
 ```

-`add` is the default command, and does not need to be explicit.
+`add` is the default command, and does not need to be specified.

 ```shell{1}:no-line-numbers
 % abbr hw="echo hello world"